Hi! I’m Jenifer, the voice behind The Evolista. I’m a native Californian that moved to Portugal with my husband.

 The 2nd biggest turning point in my life happened in 2010…

 My oldest son started high school and I decided to take a break from work to be a full time mom.
 Without a second income, I needed to find a way to stretch our dollars.

 We took free business class flights to Japan, Peru, Morocco, and years of free travel on Southwest Airlines.
-I wanted to share what I learned and started helping friends and family get credit cards for free travel.
+I started helping friends and family get credit cards for free travel.

 When I tried to resume my advertising career, I found out that 4 years off might as well have been 20 and I was basically unemployable.

 A Blog Named The Evolista

-Since women (and men) evolve many times – school to career, marriage and divorce, parenthood and empty nesting or one of the other many transitions – there always seems to be the need for reinvention.
-The Evolista is about enthusiastically evolving.
+Since women (and men) evolve many times – from school to career, after marriage and divorce, after parenthood and empty nesting or one of the other many transitions – there always seems to be the need for reinvention.

-Jen’s Craziest Travel Experience:
+Jen’s Craziest Travel Experience

 It’s a toss up between getting bitten by a panda in China and a tornado in Cuba.
 In both instances, I was definitely in the wrong place at the wrong time.

-The tornado was followed by power outages, food poisoning and me vowing to never travel alone again, which I conveniently forget about when I really want to go somewhere.
+The tornado was followed by power outages, food poisoning and me vowing to never travel alone again, which I conveniently forget when I really want to go somewhere.

 I don’t care how many delays, problems and issues there are – every trip is 100% worth it!
 Travel challenges us in the best way.
 It gives us beautiful and crazy experiences that last for a lifetime.

-The Other Half
+The Other Half of The Evolista

-That means his dad was living on an oil rig while he and his siblings lived in foreign countries with their mom waiting for their dad’s return.
+That means his dad was living on an oil rig while he and his siblings lived in foreign countries with their mom waiting for their dad’s time off.

 He also used to travel to Mexico to go surfing every chance he got.
 If it were up to Guy, this would be a surf blog, and we would travel the world in search of the perfect wave.

 Guy’s Craziest Travel Experience

 When they were growing up in Singapore, Guy and his siblings brought home a Komodo dragon they found and wanted to keep as a pet.
-Imagine being the parent to those wild kids.

-Our kind of travel is to see those gorgeous sights that you’ve seen in pictures mixed with active pursuits.
+Our kind of travel is to see those mind-blowing sights that you’ve seen in pictures mixed with active pursuits.
 We also love meeting locals, exploring new places, learning new things and doing crazy adventures.